For a list of Mark's Portfolios, click here.

 One of his proudest achievements was to win the Conservation Council of SA “Jill Hudson Award” for Environmental Protection in June 2004.

-Mark is married to Greens Senator Penny Wright and they have three children.
+Mark is married to former Greens Senator Penny Wright and they have three children.